J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 "We'll leave," Prue said, as she and her sisters slowly approached them.
 "But not without Jenny.

 She's coming with us."

 "No ‑ she remains," the demon said.
-"But if you remain here you will die."
+"But if you don't want to

 "Really?
 I don't think so," Prue said.
 They had reached Jenny and Phoebe put her hand under

 the young girl's arm and